travis-ci/dpl/README.md

 * **version**: The version of the app that will be created or replaced by this deployment.
 If you do not specify a version, one will be generated for you.
 See [`gcloud preview app deploy`](https://cloud.google.com/sdk/gcloud/reference/preview/app/deploy)
 * **default**: Flag to set the deployed version to be the default serving version.
 See [`gcloud preview app deploy`](https://cloud.google.com/sdk/gcloud/reference/preview/app/deploy)
 * **verbosity**: Let's you adjust the verbosity when invoking `"gcloud"`.
 Defaults to `"warning"`.
 See [`gcloud`](https://cloud.google.com/sdk/gcloud/reference/).
 * **docker_build**: If deploying a Managed VM, specifies where to build your image.
-Typical values are `"remote"` to build on Google Cloud Engine (currently unavailable due to [issues with `gcloud`](https://groups.google.com/forum/#!topic/google-cloud-sdk/DOML82QPp6s)) and `"local"` which requires Docker to be set up properly (to utilize this on Travis CI, read [Using Docker on Travis CI](http://blog.travis-ci.com/2015-08-19-using-docker-on-travis-ci/)).
+Typical values are `"remote"` to build on Google Cloud Engine and `"local"` which requires Docker to be set up properly (to utilize this on Travis CI, read [Using Docker on Travis CI](http://blog.travis-ci.com/2015-08-19-using-docker-on-travis-ci/)).
 Defaults to `"remote"`.

 #### Environment variables: